tduyphat/E-Commerce-API-Design/endpoints/orders_endpoints.md

 ## Delete An Order

-When logged in as an admin, you can delete an order by adding the id as a parameter: `/orders/<id>`, with a token in the header.
+When logged in as an admin, you can delete an order by adding the order ID as a parameter: `/orders/:id`, with a token in the header.

 Request: